raspberrypilearning/burping-jelly-baby/README.md

     pi@raspberry ~ $
     ```
     The Raspberry Pi is waiting for you to type in a command to do something.
 This is referred to as the command line.

-2. Type the following command and press ```enter``` to install a program that can play mp3 files:
+2. Download an mp3 sound effect to play when the Jelly Baby is pressed - all of this instruction should be typed on one line with the same uppercase and lowercase characters.

     ```
-    sudo apt-get install vlc
-    ```

-3. Download an mp3 sound effect to play when the Jelly Baby is pressed - all of this instruction should be typed on one line with the same uppercase and lowercase characters.

-    ```
     wget http://goo.gl/MOXGX3 -O la.mp3 --no-check-certificate
     ```

-4. Now test that you can play the sound file using mplayer by typing:
+3. Now test that you can play the sound file using mplayer by typing:

     ```
-    cvlc /home/pi/la.mp3
+    omxplayer la.mp3
     ```

-    ```vlc``` will play the downloaded sound file and you should hear it from the speaker or headphones connected to your Pi.
+    ```omxplayer``` will play the downloaded sound file and you should hear it from the speaker or headphones connected to your Pi.

     If you can not hear anything, make sure that your headphones or speaker are connected correctly.